Last Updated February 1, 2022

 Making your own gift basket is always cheaper than buying them from the florist, a gift store, or online.
 You can get a cheap basket from the craft store or a “Valentine’s Day” themed coffee mug from the dollar store.

-A simple red, white, or pink mug will due just fine.
+A simple red, white, or pink mug will do just fine.
 Buy fruit, cheese, crackers, snacks, and/or candy from the supermarket to fill your gift basket.
 Finally, wrap your gift basket with colored cellophane from the dollar store.

 - Buy Flowers In Bulk